vshcherb/JLevelDB/README.md

 implement, probably it can be only one environment that goes to standard Java functions?

-Not obvious if that is needed ?
+Is it really needed ?

 * [Cleanup Function of Iterator](http://code.google.com/p/leveldb/source/browse/trunk/include/leveldb/iterator.h)
 * [Options +](http://code.google.com/p/leveldb/source/browse/trunk/include/leveldb/options.h) - requires additional entity to be implemented such as Snapshot, Environment, Logger.